Last Updated on February 26, 2021

 There are five lighthouses in the Outer Banks, and each is unique.

-Bodie Island Lighthouse and Cape Hatteras Lighthouse are the two you might recognize from travel guides and postcards, but we think you should also check out the ones at Currituck Beach, Roanoke Marshes, and Ocracoke Island.
+Bodie Island Lighthouse and Cape Hatteras Lighthouse are the two you might recognize from travel guides and postcards.
+Both, along with Ocracoke Island, are managed by Cape Hatteras National Seashore.

 These lighthouses form an important piece of maritime history in The Outer Banks, North Carolina, and the United States.